German School Cones- Schultüte for the First Day of School

 Schultüte Tradition

-Erich Kastner, the author of the Doppelte Lottchen (made into the movie The Parent Trap), wrote in his 1957 autobiography, “Als ich ein Kleiner Junge War”, when I was a child I received a bag filled with sweets and tied with a silk ribbon.
-I showed it to the neighbor girl, and she let it spill.
-I “stand bis an die Knöchel in Bonbons, Pralinen, Datteln, Osterhasen, Feigen, Apfelsinen, Törtchen, Waffeln und goldenen Maikäfern“ (stood “up to the ankles in sweets, chocolates, dates, Easter bunnies, figs, oranges, tartlets, waffles and golden cockchafer”)
+Erich Kastner, the author of the Doppelte Lottchen, made into the movie The Parent Trap, wrote in his 1957 autobiography, “Als ich ein Kleiner Junge War”, When I was a child, I received a bag filled with sweets and tied with a silk ribbon.
+I “stand bis an die Knöchel in Bonbons, Pralinen, Datteln, Osterhasen, Feigen, Apfelsinen, Törtchen, Waffeln und goldenen Maikäfern“ (stood “up to the ankles in sweets, chocolates, dates, Easter bunnies, figs, oranges, tartlets, waffles and golden cockchafer“)

-After WWI, the custom spread South and West in Germany.
-The first record in Westphalia came in the 1930s, and up through the 1960s, it wasn’t as common a practice.
+After WWI, the custom spread to the South and West in Germany.
+Children were presented with Schultüten in Westphalia in the 1930s and up through the 1960s, although it wasn’t as common a practice.

 In the early days, there would be a metal or wooden “Tree” at the school.
-Parents or God-parents would take the Schultüte, marked with their child’s name to school the night before, and hang it from the tree.
-On the first day of school, kids were told that there is a Schultütebaum at school, and if they are big enough to pick it, they are big enough to attend school.
+Parents or Godparents would take the Schultüte, marked with their child’s name, to school the night before, and hang it from the tree.
+On the first day of school, kids learned that there is a Schultütebaum at school, and if they are big enough to pick one, they are big enough to attend school.

 Schulanfänger, Urdenbach, 3.
 April 1953- via Bundesarchive commons